 Our Mundane Moments Matter:

-How many times do we give thanks to the Lord for the ministry He has given us at home.
-Are we thankful for the mundane everyday moments or are we are only grateful when we think we are doing “great” things for the Lord?
+How many times do we give thanks to the Lord for the ministry He has given us at home?
+Are we thankful for the mundane everyday moments, or are we only grateful when we think we are doing “great” things for the Lord?

 We live in God’s home.
 He owns it.
 He has gifted it to us and given us the job of stewardship over it.
 He’s put us in charge, and we are responsible to Him.

 As believers, it should make us work harder, and we shouldn’t desire to escape from work or difficult situations because we know they are all with a purpose, and we also know we are equipped to meet these situations in Christ.Mundane tasks are what make up most of our days.
 Once we’re in Christ, there is no separation of secular or sacred.
 Every moment is a holy moment that God has ordained.